Image intensifier: Generation 4

 Generation III Filmless technology is still in production and use today, but officially, there is no Generation 4 of image intensifiers.

 Generation 3 thin film

 Also known as Generation 3 Omni VII and Generation 3+, following the issues experienced with generation IV technology, Thin Film technology became the standard for current image intensifier technology.
 In Thin Film image intensifiers, the thickness of the film is reduced from around 30 Angstrom (standard) to around 10 Angstrom and the photocathode voltage is lowered.
 This causes fewer electrons to be stopped than with third generation tubes, while providing the benefits of a filmed tube.

 Generation 3 Thin Film technology is presently the standard for most image intensifiers used by the US military.

 4G

-In 2014, Dutch image tube manufacturer PHOTONIS released the first global, open, performance specification; "4G".
+In 2014, European image tube manufacturer PHOTONIS released the first global, open, performance specification; "4G".
 The specification had four main requirements that an image intensifier tube would have to meet.